 Employee training: Staff can be a weak link in corporate security, so regular training is essential to ensure that employees are aware of the importance of data protection, and are following policies.
 It should be regularly communicated to all staff, including contractors.

 Monitoring and logging: Logging tools collect data on security “events” – everything from emails to logins.
-Monitoring tools then sift through these logs in real time to alert teams about suspicious behavior such as unauthorized access or account usage.
+Monitoring tools then sift through these logs in real-time to alert teams about suspicious behavior such as unauthorized access or account usage.